On This Page:

-To create a treatment plan, patients and their doctor must think about and balance many factors, like:
+To create a treatment plan, patients and their healthcare team must think about and balance many factors, like:

 - Treatment goals

-- Diagnosis, including pancreatic cancer type, stage of the disease and where the cancer has spread, if it has
+- Diagnosis, including pancreatic cancer type, stage of the disease and whether (and where) the cancer has spread

 - Molecular profiling results (if available)